tongtz/photo2avatar/README.md

 ### Resume train

-Download the pretrined model [checkpoint](https://www.dropbox.com/sh/63xqqqef0jtevmg/AADN7izdFHxueUbTSRBZrpffa?dl=0) and place it into the checkpoint folder.
+Download the pretrined model [checkpoint](https://www.dropbox.com/sh/63xqqqef0jtevmg/AADN7izdFHxueUbTSRBZrpffa?dl=0) (204 epochs) and place it into the checkpoint folder.

 The information about the model are as following: